Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Result: first-upload completion rose by 28%, and 30-day retention improved by 15%.

 The trigger was stage-matched.
-It only fired during the activation window, and only for users who hadn’t yet completed the activation event.
+It fired only during the activation window and only for users who hadn’t yet completed the activation event.

 A retained customer who hadn’t uploaded anything in 48 hours might just be on vacation — that’s a retention signal, not an activation stall, and it needs a different response.